Hamster-17/Nick-Hamilton-Profile-/README.md

 ![](me.JPG)
 ## Welcome to Nick Hamilton's life story

 I am 23 years old and a graduate for Dimension Data in the GAP program.
 I have a deep love for sports and people, as well as having a curiosity with regrads to technology and its capabilities especially in a country like South Africa.
-I enjoy socialzing with friends and have a taste for ale.
-Family is very important to me and I am lucky to have many family members in and around my home.
+I enjoy socialising with friends and have a taste for ale.
+Family is very important to me and I am lucky to have many family members near me.

 ### Education
  I went to high school in Pretoria at St Albans College and then moved to Cape Town where I achieved my honours in entrepreneurship and management in 2019.